pjboirleaud/wedding-tables/README.md

 # Wedding tables

-Manage your guests by sex,
+* Manage your guests by sex,
-Manage your tables (only circles)
+* Manage your tables (only circles)

-Save N configurations
+* Save N configurations

+## Configuration

+Edit FB variable in wedding.js to bind to your firebase URI